phlowers/thermohl/thermohl-docs/docs/api-reference/parameters.md

 # Parameters and Default Values

+Solvers in thermOHL take a dictionary as an argument, where all keys are strings and all values are either integers, floats or 1D `numpy.ndarray` of integers or floats.
+It is important to note that all arrays should have the same size.
+Missing or `None` values in the input dictionary are replaced with a default value, available using `solver.default_values()`, which are read from `thermohl/default_values.yaml`.

 [TODO : check with sources + add a paragraph explaining which parameters are not required if we use srad directly]: #

 | Parameter | Default Value | Unit    | Used in CIGRE | Used in IEEE | Used in OLLA | Used in CNER | Comment                                                      |